Disney XD (Latin America)

-Disney XD was a Latin American pay television channel owned by The Walt Disney Company and one of the channels of Disney Branded Television which operated across Mexico, Central America, South America and the Caribbean region.
-It is based on the U.S. cable television channel of the same name.
+Disney XD was a Latin American pay television channel owned by The Walt Disney Company and operated as part of Disney Branded Television.
+The channel served Mexico, Central America, South America, and the Caribbean, and was based on the American cable channel of the same name.

-It was directly operated by Disney Media Networks and The Walt Disney Company Latin America.
-Launched on November 8, 1996, as an international feed of Fox Kids, it was rebranded as Disney XD in 2009 after five years under Disney's Jetix branding.
-The network closed on April 1, 2022, with its content shifting to Disney Channel and Disney+.
+It was operated by Disney Media Networks Latin America and The Walt Disney Company Latin America.
+The channel was originally launched on November 8, 1996, as an international feed of Fox Kids.
+In 2004, it was rebranded as Jetix following Disney's acquisition of Fox Family Worldwide, and in 2009 it adopted the Disney XD brand.

 History

 As Fox Kids (1996–2004)

 Fox Kids logo used from 1998 to 2004.

 The channel was launched on November 8, 1996, as Fox Kids, originally owned by Fox Kids Worldwide Inc., a joint venture of Saban Entertainment and News Corporation.
 It was the third international version of the network to launch after those in Australia and the United Kingdom and Ireland, and the first version in another language besides English.

 Fox Kids launched on Sky México on February 4, 1997.

 On July 24, 2001, FKW was sold to The Walt Disney Company for US$5.3 billion.